Introducing the Multi Root Trustless Access Protocol (MrTAP)

 What if BastionZero is compromised?

 If BastionZero’s cloud service is compromised, then the adversary’s options are limited.
-The adversary can drop messages as they traverse the cloud service, but they cannot execute commands or set up tunnels to the target.
-This follows because the attacker does not have a valid user account on the Identity Provider (SSO) associated with the target.
+The adversary can drop messages as they traverse the cloud service, but they cannot execute commands or access the target.
+This follows because the attacker does not have a valid user account with your Identity Provider (SSO).
 The targets validate each access against the SSO; so if the SSO has not validated the access, the target will not accept the connection!

 What if the user’s SSO is compromised?